 The Central People's Government of the People's Republic of China shall do its utmost to protect the proper rights and interests of Chinese residing abroad.

 The exodus of Chinese migrants started in the 19th century.
 Before this time, emigration was more or less prohibited.
 This change arose from ‘push’ factors like famine, population pressure, and political instability and from ‘pull’ factors like gold rushes in the US and Australia and employment in Southeast Asia on plantations.
-From 1870, after the Second Opium War, there is an increase of unskilled laborers (coolies) to the US and the colonies of the UK.
-In 1893, the Emperor decides to lift the prohibition on emigration and emigrants are no longer considered as traitors.
-Qing officials try to get in touch with overseas Chinese to strengthen the ties with China.
-The GMD government continues this policy and stimulates the establishment of Chinese schools and associations abroad.
+From 1870, after the Second Opium War, there was an increase of unskilled laborers (coolies) to the US and the colonies of the UK.
+In 1893, the Emperor decided to lift the prohibition on emigration and emigrants were no longer considered as traitors.
+Qing officials tried to get in touch with overseas Chinese to strengthen the ties with China.
+The GMD government continued this policy and stimulated the establishment of Chinese schools and associations abroad.
 Especially during the Japanese occupation, the government explicitly made an appeal to the overseas Chinese for financial support.

 After 1945 “…according to Nationalist government estimates more than 160,000 Overseas Chinese ‘returned’ to China in the four years between 1945-1949, many of them were fleeing post-war violence and mounting insecurity in Malaya, Indonesia and elsewhere in the Region.”